By Don Cassidy

 He was born on his mother’s (Bridget Murphy) family’s farm.
 The farm had been the Murphy’s for generations but since Ireland was under British rule at that time (Queen Victoria), they had to pay rent to an absentee British landlord.
 Frank was one of nine children, all of whom worked on the farm.
 The others were Andy, Paddy, Edward, Michael, Anthony, Mary, John James and Maggie Alice.

 At that time, it was the custom for some of the children of large families to live with relatives who needed help on their farms.
 So he lived for a long time with his aunt and uncles, the Murphys.
 Michael also lived with relatives.
+(Michael Cassidy, then 14 years old, is listed in the 1911 Irish Census as living in Corlea, Donegal, with his uncle, James Slevin, and aunt, Margaret (Murphy) Slevin, the sister of Bridget Murphy of Leghowney).
 Anthony later remembered Frank as a boy who was a “great worker” and, as a big brother, who carried him down the hills when he got hurt.